 Since Schedule Reporting is the final outcome of Schedule Analysis, all report content must trace directly back to data in the schedule file.
 Otherwise, both the schedule and the report will lack credibility.
 Whomever owns responsibility for producing schedule reports necessarily owns the project schedule.
 On a project with a dedicated Schedule Manager, the Schedule Manager must be the final authority regarding what goes into the schedule file and thus the reports.
 This is not unlike accounting where the project’s revenue and expenses are validated by a Certified Public Accountant (CPA) or the project’s Financial Manager.

 Sometimes schedules convey bad news.
 Allowing Managers to pretend that they are going to be on time does not actually make them on time.
-In fact, hiding or denying schedule variances often exacerbates delays by reducing response time, and multiplying the surprise’s eventual impact.2“For months you told me we were on schedule.
-What happened!”
-When the Schedule Manager controls the process, they have the ability and responsibility to help project teams recognize when things aren’t going as planned.
-Managers can only fix problems that they acknowledge.
+In fact, hiding or denying schedule variances often exacerbates delays by reducing response time, and multiplying the surprise’s eventual impact.

 Understanding Schedule Analysis discussed how analyzing the schedule is the crux of Schedule Management and its role in the project management process.